Community Led Housing

 You can find out more about Cohousing by visiting the UK Cohousing network

-A Housing Co-op is a housing organisation where members (tenants) democratically control and manage their homes.
-Housing Cooperatives have open and voluntary membership and are independent of external organisations.
+A housing co-operative is a housing organisation where members (tenants) democratically control and manage their homes.
+Housing co-operatives have open and voluntary membership and are independent of external organisations.

 The Confederation of Co-operative Housing provides further details on co-operative and tenant controlled housing.